-We are now releasing this draft decision, which incorporates our draft report on the material issues, and the final consultation notice on our proposed amendments.
-Submissions in response to the draft decision are due no later than 17 April 2014.
-In making our final decision, we will consider all submissions received by the due date.
+On 20 March 2014, we released a draft decision, which incorporated our draft report on the material issues and the final consultation notice on our proposed amendments.
+We received five submissions in response.

+In making our final decision, we have considered all submissions received.

-5 Gas Supply Act 2003 section 270F
+&lt;sup>5 Gas Supply Act 2003, section 270F.

-6 Electricity Act 1994 section 120J, Gas Supply Act 2003 section 270I
+&lt;sup>6 Electricity Act 1994, section 120J; Gas Supply Act 2003, section 270I.